mtdaydream/PersHomolRingPolymers/README.md

-# PersHomol_RingPolymers
+# Persistent Homology Copmpuations on Atom Ring Polymers

-Persistent homology computation of atom ring polymers
+To identify quantum fluctuations and reactive atoms in path integral dynamics, where each atom is represented as a "ring polymer".